lyuusibm/pattern-sap-on-powervs/reference-architecture-sap-on-powervs.md

 ![SAP Single-zone, multi-region deployment on IBM Cloud PowerVS](image1.png){: caption="Figure 1.
 SAP Single-zone, multi-region deployment on IBM Cloud PowerVS" caption-side="bottom"}

-1. Client network connectivity is accomplished through Direct Link with VPN access for MSPs.
+1. Client network connectivity from on-premises is accomplished through Direct Link access.
+2. Management network connectivity is accomplished through site-to-site VPN.

-2. An Edge VPC is deployed which contains routing and security functions.
+3. A VPC Landing Zone (Edge VPC) is deployed which contains routing and security functions and optional management components for backup, monitoring and user management.

-3. Transit Gateway to Power Virtual Server hosting the SAP application and databases
+4. Transit Gateway to Power Virtual Server hosting the SAP application and database(s)

-4. Public connectivity also routes through Cloud Internet Services (CIS) which can provide load balancing, failover, and DDoS services, then routes to the edge VPC
+5. Public connectivity also routes through Cloud Internet Services (CIS) which can provide global load balancing, failover and DDoS services, then routes to the VPC Landing Zone

-5. Global Transit Gateway connecting the PowerVS environment across regions to facilitate replication for DR purposes.
+6. Global Transit Gateway connecting the PowerVS environment across regions to facilitate replication for DR purposes.